jeremysprofile/jeremysprofile.github.io/content/game.md

 forced asymmetry with groups of 6 hexes to start

 with 3 players take out the outer ring

-it's a puzzle and not as much a game

-to make it simpler, it needs to be more random

-could do point salad based - secret objective or secret way to earn points per faction

 scan upgrade could be "scan twice"